ibmresilient/resilient-community-apps/fn_machine_learning_nlp/README.md

     pip uninstall fn-machine-learning-nlp

 ## Troubleshooting
-If `build_nlp` fails due to SSL certifications errors caused by NLTK, you can run the following in a separate file and download everything for NLTK:
+If `build_nlp` fails due to a LookupError caused by NLTK Downloader unable to obtain specific resources, you can run the following in a separate Python file and download everything for NLTK:
 ```buildoutcfg
 import nltk
 import ssl